thomasernste/pharmacy_data_insight/README.md

 `insight_testsuite~$ ./run_tests.sh`

 There are two tests included in this repository: one for a small input dataset in which the drug prices are represented as integers (just whole dollar amounts, no cents), and a second larger input dataset in which the drug prices are represented as floats (dollar amounts with cents).
-As I explain in my code documentation, the different integer and float datatypes required different considerations for adding up and rounding the drug prices and to arrive at the desired output data.
+As I explain in my code documentation, the different integer and float datatypes required different coding considerations for adding up and rounding the drug prices and to arrive at the desired output data.
 Notably, this code also successfully processed a file that was much larger than either of the two files in the included tests.
-However, Github's file size limits prevented uploading this file for testing.
+However, Github's file size limitations prevented uploading this file for testing.